NikoSoder/automate-playlist/README.md

-Automate songs to spotify playlist
+Automatically add songs to a playlist as you and your friends listen to music on Spotify.

 ### TODO:

-- [ ] Fetch refreshtoken if accesstoken expires
+- [ ] Update token if accesstoken expires
-- [x] Search input